© 2021 Snekguy. All rights reserved.

 Still, some of what she’d said didn’t add up.
 Why did she have a set of clothes on hand that fit him so well that they felt tailored for him?
 Why had she been preparing a meal so large when she had barely eaten any of it herself?
 The story about her living in isolation in this remote manor seemed fishy, too.
 Moira was like a woman frozen in time.
 He hadn’t spotted a single television or computer in the house, there was no WiFi, and he hadn’t seen her whip out a cellphone.
 There were no appliances in the kitchen, no blenders or toasters, and even the rooms that he would expect to see regular use looked all but abandoned.
 Moira was clearly hiding something from him, but that said, she didn’t owe any explanations to a stranger who had turned up on her doorstep uninvited.

 He began to take off the clothes that she had given him, folding them carefully before setting them atop a nearby dresser.
 The draft was more apparent when he had stripped down to his shorts, but it was a damn sight better than being outside.
-The storm was still hammering against the window like it was trying to find a way inside.
-He walked over and tried to see through the glass, but found that it was too dirty to see much other than vague shadows.
+The storm was still hammering against the window like it was trying to find a way to get at him.
+He walked over and tried to see through the glass, but found that it was too dirty to pick out much more than vague shadows.

 His next stop was the en-suite bathroom, Freddy finding that it was furnished similarly to the previous one he’d visited.
 There was an ornate toilet and a marble washbasin, along with a cast-iron bathtub that looked heavy enough that he wondered how they’d even got it up here.
 After ridding himself of all the wine and giving his face a brief wash in the basin, he stepped back outside.
 In the flickering light of the candles, he noticed a golden glint, drawing his attention to a dresser beside the door.
 It was a large, old key.